ngs-docs/2021-august-remote-computing/_main.utf8.md

 bash ifs.sh 40 20
 ```

 **CHALLENGE:** How might you use this script in a for loop to compare a range of numbers to one number?
+For example, suppose you wanted to check the $1 parameter against the numbers `20 30 40 50 60 70` to see if it matched one?

 ## Multiple screens

 What if you want to run multiple scripts at once, or you want to put your computer to sleep to check later without stopping analyses that take a long time to complete?

 There are 2 programs, `screen` and `tmux`, that allow you to create separate terminal screens that can continue to run in the background (as long as you don't turn your computer off!).
-These are a bit tricky to get used to, so we'll do a demo.
+These are a bit tricky to get used too, so we'll do a demo.

 Basic commands for `screen` and `tmux` below.
 They both have keyboard shortcuts as well ([screen cheat sheet](https://training.nih-cfde.org/en/latest/General-Tools/Cheat-Sheets/screen_cheatsheet.html)).